makrai/notes/scialom2004-multiling-summ.md

     longest input documents (see Table 1)
-* Thus, in the following, for pair-wise language-based comparisons we focus only on scores obtained, by the different models, on French, German, Spanish, and Turkish – since we cannot draw meaningful interpretations over Russian as
+* Thus, in the following, for pair-wise language-based comparisons we focus only on scores obtained, by the different models, on French, German, Spanish, and Turkish – since we cannot draw meaningful interpretations over Russian

-### Abstractiveness of the datasets The Oracle performance can be considered as
+### Abstractiveness of the datasets The Oracle performance can be considered

 * Oracle
-  * similar for English and German, and to some extent Turkish, the Oracle
+  * similar for English and German, and to some extent Turkish
   * lower for French or Spanish
-* figure 1, the percentage of novel words are similar for German (14.96), French (15.21) and Spanish (15.34).
-This
+* figure 1, the percentage of novel words are similar for German (14.96), French (15.21) and Spanish (15.34)
-  * may indicate that the relevant information to extract from the article is more spread among sentences for Spanish and French than for German.
-This is
+  * may indicate that the relevant information to extract from the article is more spread among sentences for Spanish and French than for German
   * confirmed with the results of Lead-3:
     German and English have a much higher ROUGE-L – 35.20 and 33.09 – than French or Spanish – 19.69 and 13.70

-Table 3: Ratios of Rouge-L: T/P is the ratio of TextRank to Pointer-Generator and B/P is the ratio of MBERT to Pointer-Generator.
-The results for CNN/DMfull preprocessing, DUC and NEWSROOM datasets are those reported in Table 2 of Grusky+ (2018, Pointer-C in their paper is our Pointer-Generator)

 ### The case of TextRank

-* TextRank performance varies widely across the different languages, regardless
+* TextRank performance varies widely across the different languages
   * low performance on German
     whereas, for this language, Lead-3 has a comparatively higher performance
-  * performance on English is remarkably high: the ROUGE-L is 33% higher than for Turkish, 126% higher than for French and 200% higher than for Spanish
+  * English is remarkably high: the ROUGE-L is 33% higher than for Turkish, 126% higher than for French and 200% higher than for Spanish
   * TextRank parameters might actually overfit English
 * Table 3, we report the performance ratio between
   * TextRank and Pointer Generator on our corpus, as well as on CNN/DM and two other English corpora (DUC and NewsRoom).
-TextRank has a performance close to the Pointer Generator on English corpora (ratio between 0.85 to 1.21) but not in other languages (ratio between 0.37 to 0.65).% (Pointer-Generator => BERT-M) This suggests that this model, despite its generic and unsupervised nature, might be highly biased towards English
+    * close to 1 on English corpora (ratio between 0.85 to 1.21)
+      but not in other languages (ratio between 0.37 to 0.65)
+  * Pointer-Generator => BERT-M suggests that this model, despite its generic and unsupervised nature, might be highly biased towards English

 ### The benefits of pretraining